Jimi Hendrix’s 1964 Fender Stratocaster (Linda)

 Kathy Etchingham, who became Jimi’s girlfriend after his arrival in London, mentioned in her book Through Gypsy Eyes an anecdote about this guitar that might help clear things up.

-Kathy and Jimi were staying in a hotel when Linda walked into their room, grabbed the guitar, and left.
+According to her story one night, Kathy and Jimi were staying in a hotel when Linda walked into their room, grabbed the white Stratocaster, and left.
 Fortunately, the next day Jimi ended up smoothing things out with Linda and somehow got the guitar back.
-He told Kathy that Linda had bought the guitar for him, but people suspected that it was Keith’s.
+He also told Kathy that Linda had bought the guitar for him, but people suspected that it was Keith’s.

 There were rumors that it was one of Keith’s guitars which she passed on to him, but Jimi said she had bought the guitar in New York just before he came to London.
 Now I guess we’ll never know.